Alfalfa County, Oklahoma

 Alfalfa County is a county located in the U.S. state of Oklahoma.
-As of the 2010 census, the population was 5,642.
+As of the 2020 census, the population was 5,699.
 The county seat is Cherokee.

 Alfalfa County was formed at statehood in 1907 from Woods County.
-The county is named after William H. "Alfalfa Bill" Murray, the president of the Oklahoma Constitutional Convention and ninth governor of Oklahoma.
-He was instrumental creating the county from the original, much larger Woods county.
+The county is named after both the alfalfa crops grown there and William H. "Alfalfa Bill" Murray, the president of the Oklahoma Constitutional Convention and ninth governor of Oklahoma.
+He was instrumental creating the county from the original, much larger Woods County.

 History

 Early history

 Indigenous peoples inhabited and hunted in this area for thousands of years.
 By 1750, the Osage had become a dominant tribe in the area.
 About one third belonged to the band led by Chief Black Dog (Manka - Chonka).
 Before 1800 they made the Black Dog Trail starting east of Baxter Springs, Kansas and heading southwest to their summer hunting grounds at the Great Salt Plains in present-day Alfalfa County.
 The Osage stopped at the springs, which attracted migratory birds and varieties of wildlife, for its healing properties on their way to hunting on the plains.
 The Osage name for this fork of the Arkansas River was Nescatunga (big salt water), what European-Americans later called the Salt Fork.
 The Osage cleared the trail of brush and large rocks, and made ramps at the fords.
 Wide enough for eight men riding horses abreast, the trail was the first improved road in Kansas and Oklahoma.